Managing Your Toddler’s Sleep and A New Baby

 Tip 4: Prioritize Connection Time

 Having a new baby and a toddler is a juggling act.
 Oftentimes the toddler can kick up behavior when they begin getting less attention than they have been.
 Kiddos love attention and it honestly doesn’t matter if it is positive or negative – they’ll take it!

-The key to limiting the negative attention seeking behavior is prioritizing connection time.
-I recommend Mom does child led play for 30 minutes after dinner and before you begin the bedtime routine.
+The key to limiting negative attention-seeking behavior is prioritizing connection time.
+I recommend Mom does child-led play for 30 minutes after dinner and before you begin the bedtime routine.

 Focused playtime REALLY fills up children’s cups and makes it much easier to separate at bedtime.